-4. Continue performing these thrusts until the obstruction is relieved or until the victim becomes unresponsive put him on a flat surface and start CPR to increase the intrathoracic pressure which helps in expelling the object outside the mouth and checking the object each time you open the airway to give breath, if the object can be visualized in the mouth ,the manual removal of the object considered , if not visualized ,do not do blind finger sweep.
+4. Continue performing these thrusts until the obstruction is relieved or until the victim becomes unresponsive put him on a flat surface and start CPR to increase the intrathoracic pressure which helps in exploding the object outside the mouth and checking the object each time you open the airway to give breath, if the object can be visualized in the mouth ,the manual removal of the object considered , if not visualized ,do not do blind finger sweep.

-If the victim is pregnant, obese, or you cannot get your arms around the stomach, give chest thrusts:
+If there is pregnant lady or obese man or if you can t get your arms around the stomach, give chest thrusts:

-- Put your hands at the base of the breastbone, just above the joining of the lowest ribs. - Press hard into the chest with a quick thrust. - Repeat until the blockage is removed from the airway or become unresponsive. - If become unreceptive start CPR with checking the object each time you open the airway to give breath, if the object can be visualized in the mouth, the manual removal of the object considered, if not visualized, do not do blind finger sweep.
+- Put your hands at the base of the breastbone, just above the joining of the lowest ribs. - Press hard into the chest with a quick thrust. - Repeat until the blockage is removed from the airway or become unresponsive. - If become unreceptive start CPR with checking the object each time you open the airway to give breath, if the object can be visualized in the mouth ,the manual removal of the object considered , if not visualized ,do not do blind finger sweep.